 Chile Chico, Patagonia — 46° South

-Allá Lejos is located in Chile Chico, in the Aysén Region of Chilean Patagonia, more than 2,000 kilometers south of Santiago and over 800 kilometers from the gateway cities of Northern Patagonia.
+Allá Lejos is located in Chile Chico, in the Aysén Region of Chilean Patagonia, around 2,000 kilometers south of Santiago and over 800 kilometers from the gateway cities of Northern Patagonia.

 This is not a marginal detail.